 - Stagger when you plant each type of corn.
 Take a look at each variety’s dates to maturity and plant different types of corn three to four weeks apart.
 This is the method I personally choose and it works fine for me.

-Corn Pests and How to Avoid Them
+Common Pests and How to Avoid Them

 Corn has a few pests and diseases but they can be treated and even avoided using trap crops, Bt and/or Nematodes.
 Some of the more common corn pests you will want to be on the lookout for include:

 You’ll know harvesting time is near when the raccoons take over your sweet corn.
 I don’t know how they know, but they do!
 To keep raccoons out of sweet corn, get good great pyrenees dogs, use an electric fence, or plant behind some sort of tall Fort Knox fence system.
-You can also grow extra so when they invariably get some of your sweet corn, you still have plenty to eat.
+You can also grow extra so when the raccoons invariably get some of your sweet corn, you still have plenty to eat.

 Companion Plants Corn Loves